acash11/CS2-Final-Project/README.md

 A Makefile is included with the project.
 To build the profiler, use the command: ```make profiler```

 From there, a new profiling source file, which will add functions to count line and function execution,  will need to be made.
 This is done using the srcML class, which is an .xml representation of a source code file.
-If there are multiple .cpp files, the first argument will need to be the file with the main function, and the rest will need to be added as adiitonal arguments.
+If there are multiple .cpp files, the first argument will need to be the file with the main function, and the rest will need to be added as aditional arguments.
 To do this, use the command: ```./profiler example1.cpp.xml example2.cpp.xml```

 This will create a new file or files of the format: ```p-example1.cpp``` and ```p-example2.cpp```

-From here, use the Makefile to compile and run, with the command: ```make p-example1```
+From here, use the Makefile to compile, with the command: ```make p-example1```

 This will create an executable with the format: ```p-example1```